 That sounds really wonderful, as described in the international bestseller book “The Alchemist” by Paulo Coelho, but how does this happen?

-Everything in your life is created by a decision you made at one point – who you partner with, what you do for work, where you live.
+Everything in your life is created by a decision you made at one point – who you partner with, what you do for work, or where you live.

-As the spiritual teacher and author Gary Zukav (and one of Oprah’s favorite people, as demonstrated by him being on her show 34 times!) described in his book “The Seat of the Soul,” each of your decisions is based on your attitude of the universe, other people, and yourself.
-The experiences that were created by each of your decisions further shape your attitudes.
+As the spiritual teacher and author Gary Zukav (and one of Oprah’s favorite people who was invited to be on her show 34 times!) described in his book “The Seat of the Soul,” Each of your decisions is based on your attitude of the universe, other people, and yourself.
+The experiences that were created by each of your decisions further shape your attitudes.”

 Ultimately, your decisions reflect your attitudes and your attitudes reflect your decisions.
 Therefore, your intentions create your reality.

 As an example, if you’re in a tense work meeting or in a heated argument with your partner and you change your intention from “being right” to “being helpful,” your attitude about your situation will shift, thereby changing what you do and how you respond.
 It’s worth mentioning that if you were to change your intention in the opposite direction – from “being helpful” to “being right,” it’s easy to imagine how that also will shift the vibe in the room very quickly!

 If you believe the universe is on your side, then you believe things are happening for you all the time (rather than to you).
-But if your intention is resisting the good coming to you, you do not receive what you ultimately need.
+But if your intention is to challenge or defend against all the things that are happening to you, you could end up resisting the gifts that you need coming to you.

 Lesson #2: Intention Is Your North Star

-One of the hardest things to do if you are ambitious and driven is to recognize when to double down versus when to call it quits.
+One of the hardest things to do if you are ambitious and driven is to recognize when to double down on grit versus when to cut your losses and call it quits.

-But with clear intentions, you will know when to try harder versus recognizing that the chapter has ended.
+But with clear intentions, you will know when to stay versus when to go.

 Take the example of a relationship.